rohit-khoiwal/Zero-DCE-project/README.md

 |||

 ## Getting Started
-It strictly need linux environment to run JAX and FLAX Framework.
+It strictly need linux environment for JAX and FLAX Framework.
 - Clone the repo.
 - Add dark/low-light image to test folder.
 - Open Terminal